 2. State By State Searchable UCC Lien Database

 Each state has different ways to search for UCC filings, but generally they can be found on your state’s SOS website.
-Click on your state in our map below to start your UCC lien search, or visit this chart.
+Click on your state in our map below, or select it from the drop down box underneath the map, to start your UCC lien search, or visit this chart.

 How a UCC Filing Can Impact Your Business

 In most cases, a UCC filing will not have a direct impact to your business operations.
 If you do not have any additional borrowing needs and you do not default on your loan, then a UCC lien is not something you need to worry about.

 However, the risks associated with having a UCC filing against your assets should be considered before starting a loan application process.
 There are 3 main risks to your business when you have a UCC lien.